 So, I changed the plan and we drove the Transfagarasan on our second day in Romania, and then spent the rest of our trip in Transylvania, before returning to Bucharest.

-As far as I could see, it really doesn’t matter whether you drive the Transfagarasan Highway from north to south or from south to north.
-Just see how the drive works within your overall itinerary and decide by that.
+As far as I could see, it really doesn't matter whether you drive the Transfagarasan Highway from north to south or from south to north.
+Just see how the drive works within your overall itinerary and decide based on that.

 What to see along the road

 If you're driving and sightseeing, there are four recommended stops along the way.
 If you're a hiker, then there are plenty more.
 You could literally spend weeks hiking in the Fagaras mountains, staying in the guesthouses along the road.

 For the purposes of this post, I'll focus on the points of interest for those driving along the road.

 Also known as the Poenari Castle, these are the ruins of an impressive 13th-century castle, located at the top of one of the mountains near the road.
 You can actually climb all the way up to the castle if you're up to traversing the 1480 concrete steps.
 We didn't, so I only have photographs of the castle from the road.

 The castle belonged to none other than Vlad Tepes, aka Vlad the Impaler, aka Dracula.
 If you want to stick around for a day or two and do some hiking, there's a Dracula campground near the road.
 I think this was the first Dracula-themed thing we saw during our trip, but most certainly not the last!
 A clear sign that we were in Transylvania!